zhenzhangca/Trading_Application_Shared/README.md

 export IEX_PUB_TOKEN=xxxx
 ```
 2.Create a java class named TradingApplication to configure Spring Boot, manually configure JdbcTemplate and Datasource.
-3.Run the main method which delegates to Spring Boot's Spring Application class by calling run.
+3.Run the main method which delegates to Spring Boot's SpringApplication class by calling run.
 SpringApplication bootstraps the application, starting Spring, which, in turn, starts the auto-configured Tomcat web server, then the app will be successfully running like this:

 ![start](assets/start.png)